Moerfelden/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 <img src="./answer-img/Uptime Backend.png"/>
 <img src="./answer-img/40x Errors.png"/>
 <img src="./answer-img/50x Errors.png"/>
-The above dashboard is stored in the 'dashboards' directory: Prometheus Dashboard.json
+The above dashboard is stored in the `dashboards` directory: Prometheus Dashboard.json

 ## Tracing our Flask App
 *TODO:*  We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.
 Also provide a (screenshot) sample Python file containing a trace and span code used to perform Jaeger traces on the backend service.